 Can you drink on St Patrick's Day during Lent?
-The Christian season of abstinence generally calls for practicing Catholics to not eat meat on Fridays, but for those looking forward to their St Patrick's Day full Irish breakfast and corned beef and cabbage dinner, this can call for a crisis of conscience.
+The Christian season of abstinence generally calls for practicing Catholics not to eat meat on Fridays, but for those looking forward to their St Patrick's Day full Irish breakfast and corned beef and cabbage dinner, this can call for a crisis of conscience.

-Thankfully St. Patrick's Day 2021 falls on a Wednesday, so the conundrum of eating or not eating meat that day isn't an issue, this year, for Catholics.
-Still, how much are the faithful allowed to indulge during what is considered the high holy season of Catholicism?
+So, how much are the faithful allowed to indulge during what is considered the high holy season of Catholicism?

 What to do if St Patrick's Day falls on a Friday during Lent